al-mister-dog/big-o/README.md

 Both of these algorithms have a time complexity of O(log n) because their execution time increases logarithmically with the size of the input array.
 In other words, they have logarithmic time complexity.

 ### O(n log n) - Log-Linear Time
-An algorithm with O(n log n) time complexity has an execution time that increases logarithmically with the size of the input.
-Here’s an example:
+An algorithm with O(n log n) time complexity has an execution time that increases logarithmically with the size of the input:
 ```javascript
 //javascript
 function mergeSort(arr) {